 Eligibility and Enrollment for Federal Benefits.
-We may use or disclose your health information to other programs within VA or other Federal agencies, such as the Veterans Benefits Administration, Internal Revenue Service or Social Security Administration, to determine your eligibility for Federal benefits.
+We may use or disclose your health information without your authorization to other programs within VA or other Federal agencies, such as the Veterans Benefits Administration, Internal Revenue Service, or Social Security Administration, to determine your eligibility for Federal benefits.